 As much as we all love Berlin, there are times when it’s good for our physical and mental health to briefly escape the city and go on an adventure.
 One of the best ways to do this is to take a day trip somewhere.
 One of the reasons I moved abroad was for all of the travel opportunities.
 And after living in Berlin for 10+ years, I’ve hopped all over the continent and spent weekends in places like Budapest, Paris, and Amsterdam.

 I’ve also done plenty of day trips to more nearby locations throughout both Germany and Poland.
-It’s become one of my favorite things to do and with the new €49 ticket starting in May 2023, I can’t wait to visit even more of the country.
+Day trips from Berlin have actually become one of my favorite things to do and with the new €49 ticket that started in May 2023, I can’t wait to visit even more of the country.

 You’re going to find some typical day trip ideas on this list, but also some suggestions for places that you won’t find elsewhere.
 For example, I often travel for the weird and offbeat, so expect some trips just for unusual architecture alone.
 Of course, I also recommend picture-perfect old towns, places filled with half-timbered houses, and others with dreamlike castles.
 As usual, I dish out (pun intended) tips for good places to eat and drink.